 In times of volatility, it can be tempting to make changes to your portfolio just to feel like you’ve done something.
 This doesn’t always work in an investors’ favor, however; emotion-driven reactions to temporary volatility can result in missing out on future gains when the market settles.

 One tactic could be simply not looking at your portfolio every day.
 Riding the emotional highs and lows when the markets move won’t change the outcome, but it could change your performance if it triggers you to make a short-sighted change.

 How often you look at your portfolio's performance can impact how volatile it seems to you.

 The perception of performance can be different based on whether you monitor the same portfolio either constantly or infrequently.

 Illustrations are for hypothetical purposes only and do not represent actual performance

-Speak with your advisor about setting up a ‘pre-commitment’ plan, where you commit to making certain portfolio adjustments under specific market conditions as opposed to on a whim.
+Speak with your financial professional about setting up a ‘pre-commitment’ plan, where you commit to making certain portfolio adjustments under specific market conditions as opposed to on a whim.
 Having this plan in place can help you stay on track when you’re tempted to make changes.

 3. Know what you can control

-Markets are unpredictable, so focus on things you can control, such as setting up your plan, working with your advisor to keep your strategy on track, and adopting research-based behaviors that can help you get closer to your goals.
+Markets are unpredictable, so focus on things you can control, such as setting up your plan, working with your financial professional to keep your strategy on track, and adopting research-based behaviors that can help you get closer to your goals.